lokidokicoki/lokidokicoki.github.io/_places/per-doth.md

 There is no formal organisation of the dun^n, apart from the central towers.
 Shops and temples are intermingled with markets and houses, libraries and galleries, theatres and eateries.

-All the ^truar speak impeccable Urman, UR’kun, Zwerg and passable Drache.
+All the ^truar speak impeccable Urman, UR'kun, Zwerg and passable Drache.

 There are hostels to stay at.
 Storytelling, musical and poetry recitals.